tareqimbasher/renamex/README.md

 #### Dry Run
 `--dry-run | --dry`

-If used, the app will not rename any files.
-Use with the `--verbose` option to see what the app would do in a real run.
+If used app will not rename any files, and will instead print what file renames would occur in a real run.

 #### Version
 `--version`